-Genetically modified organisms are present in many common foods today.
+Genetically modified organisms, or GMOs, are present in many common foods today.
 The process of genetically altering a plant or animal involves the manipulation of its genetic material to create traits that cannot occur through traditional crossbreeding.
-GMOs are designed to have a number of desirable traits, including increased yield, defense against pests and drought tolerance.
+GMOs are designed to have a number of desirable traits, including increased yield, drought tolerance and defense against pests.
 Some of the most versatile crops, which are used as ingredients in many food products, are largely composed of GMOs.
 Therefore, GMO foods can occur in almost any packaged food.

 Biggest GMO Crops

 According to the Non GMO Project, a number of crops are at "high risk" for being genetically modified.
 These crops include alfalfa, canola, corn, papaya, cotton, soy, sugar beets, yellow summer squash and zucchini.
 In the United States, genetically modified versions of these crops account for approximately 90 percent or more of the total yield.
 Other crops, which are labeled as "monitored" crops by the Non GMO project, can potentially become contaminated with GMOs by genetically modified relatives.
 Crops in this group include wheat, rice, flax, acorn squash, bok choy, turnips, rutabaga, Siberian kale, table beets and chard.

 Genetically engineered salmon is currently a hot topic due to a version of GMO salmon that has been developed and is being reviewed by the U.S. Food and Drug Administration for approval.
 It remains to be seen whether GMO salmon will be sold to consumers.
 Some genetically modified foods that have been developed pose little to no risk to consumers.
 Genetically modified potatoes and tomatoes have been labeled "low-risk" by the Non GMO Project, since they are no longer produced commercially.